barumau/pandunia/english/grammar.md

 In theory, there are six possible word orders for the transitive sentence.
 In practice, all of them are possible in Pandunia.
 They are made possible by the two verb endings, which decide the order of the other constituents (subject and object).

     1. With the verb ending in -a
-        - object–subject–verb (OSV) : pan mi kana.
+        - object–subject–verb (OSV) : musik mi auda.
-        - subject–verb–object (SVO) :     mi kana pan.
+        - subject–verb–object (SVO) :       mi auda musik.
-        - verb–object–subject (VOS) :        kana pan mi.
+        - verb–object–subject (VOS) :          auda musik mi.
     2. With the verb ending in -u
-        - subject-object-verb (SOV) : mi pan kanu.
+        - subject-object-verb (SOV) : mi musik audu.
-        - object-verb-subject (OVS) :    pan kanu mi.
+        - object-verb-subject (OVS) :    musik audu mi.
-        - verb-subject-object (VSO) :        kanu mi pan.
+        - verb-subject-object (VSO) :          audu mi musik.

 The constituent, which is further away from the verb, can be left out.
-So for example **pan mi kana** (OSV) can be truncated to **mi kana** (SV).
-Likewise **mi pan kanu** (SOV) can be truncated to **pan kanu** (OV).
+So for example **musik mi auda** (OSV) can be truncated to **mi auda** (SV).
+Likewise **mi musik audu** (SOV) can be truncated to **musik audu** (OV).

-The typical word orders in everyday Pandunia are SVO, SOV and OSV, which occurs frequently in dependant clauses like **mi vida ren, jo ti suka.** (I saw the person _whom you like_.)
+The typical word orders in everyday Pandunia are SVO, SOV and OSV.
+The latter occurs frequently in dependant clauses, for example in **mi vida ren, jo ti suka.** (I saw the person _whom you like_.)
 The other word orders can be heard in poetry and in other forms of literary language.